samaellovecraft/pwngethub/test.md

 ```

 > [!IMPORTANT]
-> if the `func` were to call another fucntion that stores the value of `esp` in `ebp` (`mov ebp, esp`), it would alter the previous value of `ebp`. thus, taking away the ability to restore the state of the stack to its original state before the `func` call.
+> if the `func` were to call another fucntion that stores the value of `esp` in `ebp` (`mov ebp, esp`), it would alter the previous value of `ebp`. thus, taking away the ability to restore the state of the stack to its original state before the `func` call

 Here's a common technique to circumvent that:
 ```asm